jlweb58/angular-jogging/README.md

 - (FIXED) On editing a run the shoes are not saved - seems to be due to a CORS problem on loading the shoes while editing.
    -- needed to select on shoes.id, not shoes
 - (FIXED) If a run doesn't already have shoes it can't be edited (the selectedShoe ref is null)
-- The monthly totals in the chart are incorrect.
+- (FIXED) The monthly totals in the chart are incorrect.
 Must be a logic error in the tabulation.
+(Fixed by implementing proper map sort function)
+- (FIXED Yearly chart totals also incorrect. (e.g. only 885 for 2019 instead of 1200+)
+- Default shoes are not pre-selected on new run
+- Fonts are much smaller on production, why is this?

 ## TODOS
 - Construct a better date picker for the chart range picker (especially for yearly) (probably must be manually implemented)